nus-cs2103-AY2223S1/ip/docs/README.md

 ### `deadline` - Add a 'Deadline' task

 Adds a task to task list that needs to be completed within a certain date.
 Dates follow a YYYY-MM-DD format.
+Other formats of dates and time will not be properly formatted.

 Format: `deadline [TASK_NAME] /by [END_DATE]`